bitmagnet-io/bitmagnet/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
 Please do not open issues asking for general support with setting up the app and configuring Docker, as such requests are too time-consuming to handle.
 All the information you need to get up and running is in the Bitmagnet docs, the Docker docs, and on Google.
+If you're still stuck, someone on the Discord channel may be able to help: https://discord.gg/6mFNszX8qM
 If you'd like to suggest improvements or corrections to the docs, please open a PR.
 If you think you've found a bug, then please help us out by letting us know!
 Please do not paste logs or screenshots without first redacting any info hashes and content metadata.
 -->